-The 'long-term trend' is defined as the trend over all years in the dataset (now 1979-2018).
-The current dataset holds records for 1115 fulmars, with 559 adult birds and 527 non-adults, which are juveniles to immatures several years of age.
-In 29 birds insufficient information was available to assess the age-group.
+The 'long-term trend' is defined as the trend over all years in the dataset (now 1979-2019).
+The current dataset holds records for 1163 fulmars, with 575 adult birds and 556 non-adults, which are juveniles to immatures several years of age.
+In 32 birds insufficient information was available to assess the age-group.

-Long-term trends are influenced by the fact that in initial years, trends for industrial and user plastics were opposite (Fig. 2B, Table 4A).
+Long-term trends are influenced by the fact that in initial years, trends for industrial and user plastics were opposite (Fig. 2B, Table 3B, Table 4A).
 The industrial plastics halved from early 1980s to mid-1990s while user plastics nearly tripled in mass.
-Measured over the full period of over 40 years of data for the Netherlands, the initial strong decrease of industrial plastics still contributes strongly to a long-term significant decline in industrial plastic (p<0.001), in spite of the fact that since the early 2000s changes have been much less evident (Table 2).
+Measured over the full period of over 41 years of data for the Netherlands, the initial strong decrease of industrial plastics still contributes strongly to a long-term significant decline in industrial plastic (p<0.001), in spite of the fact that since the early 2000s changes have been much less evident (Table 2).
 The decrease in abundance of industrial plastics in the marine environment has been signalled in different oceanographic regions all over the globe (Van Franeker & Meijboom 2002, Vlietstra & Parga 2002, Ryan 2008, Van Franeker et al. 2011; Van Franeker & Law 2015).
-For user plastics, the initial increase from the 1980s to mid-1990s was largely 'compensated' by a rapid decrease from late 1990s to around 2003, and relative small changes after that, resulting in absence of a significant overall long-term trend in mass of user plastics.
-However, due to the decrease in industrial plastic, the long-term trend for all plastics combined is a significant reduction (p<0.001).
-Trends are similar in the different age groups, but due to smaller samples sizes do not always reach the same significance level (adults decrease at p=0.052, just not significant; the non-adult trend shows a significant reduction at p=0.002).
+For user plastics, the initial increase from the 1980s to mid-1990s was largely 'compensated' by a rapid decrease from late 1990s to around 2003, and relative small changes after that.
+Slopes of regression lines for user plastics over the 1979-2019 period are negative, suggesting declines but are not significant (Table 4A).
+However, combined for industrial and user plastics the trend is a highly significant decrease (p<0.001).
+Trends are similar in the different age groups, but due to smaller samples sizes do not always reach the same significance level (adults decrease at p=0.018; the non-adult trend shows a significant reduction at p<0.001).